-The Cyber ILA is responsible for promoting engagement with relevant components within Southeast Asian criminal justice systems, in order to provide training and mentoring in the area of cybercrime prosecution.
-The Cyber ILA also coordinates with these entities in efforts to revise and develop legislation and practices in Southeast Asia countries that are consistent with the Budapest Convention on Cybercrime.
+The Cyber RLA is responsible for promoting engagement with relevant components within Southeast Asian criminal justice systems, in order to provide training and mentoring in the area of cybercrime prosecution.
+The Cyber RLA also coordinates with these entities in efforts to revise and develop legislation and practices in Southeast Asia countries that are consistent with the Budapest Convention on Cybercrime.

 International Law Development, Outreach, and Training

 CCIPS attorneys, paralegals, and Cybercrime Lab personnel participate in a wide range of international activities aimed to promote the development of law, improve international law enforcement cooperation, and enable other countries to better investigate and prosecute cybercrime and intellectual property crime.